integralfx/MemTestHelper/DDR4 OC Guide.md

 * [TM5](http://testmem.tz.ru/tm5.rar) with the [extreme config by anta777](https://drive.google.com/file/d/1uegPn9ZuUoWxOssCP4PjMjGW9eC_1VJA) seems to be faster than Karhu RAMTest at finding errors.
 One user has thoroughly tested it and they couldn't seem to fool it.
 YMMV.
   * Make sure to load the config.
 It should say 'Customize: Extreme1 @anta777' if loaded.
   * Credits: [u/nucl3arlion](https://www.reddit.com/r/overclocking/comments/dlghvs/micron_reve_high_training_voltage_requirement/f4zcs04/)
+  * If you experience issues with all threads crashing upon launch with the extreme config it might help to edit the row "Testing Window Size (Mb)=1408".
+Replace the window size with your total RAM (minus some margin for Windows) divided by your processors available threads (e.g. 12800/16 = 800 MB per thread).
 * [Prime95](https://www.mersenne.org/download/) large FFTs is also decent at finding memory errors.
   * I've been using a custom FFT range of 800k - 800k, though I think any FFT value inside the large FFTs range should work.
     * Make sure 'Run FFTs in place' isn't checked.